Rodent Control

 Squeaking

-Plague
+The Plague

 Meningitis

-Detecting a Rodent Control Problem
+Detecting a Rodent Problem

-• Gnaw marks on food packages
+Gnaw marks on food packages or along the base of walls.